-Behind the Shot(s): Sand Dunes in the Fog
+Behind the Shot: Sand Dunes in the Fog

 Then, blend the smart object using “mean” or “median” blend mode (I generally find that “mean” reduces noise a bit more):

-This gives you a clear improvement in noise, as you can see in the two images below:
+This results in a clear improvement in noise, as you can see in the two images below:

 Much better!